 The second examination consists of two parts.
 Part I assesses the students’ mastery of the literature in the broad research area of the dissertation.
 The literature review in the proposal should justify the importance of (and need for) the proposed study and it should be narrowly tailored to a discussion of the problem at hand.
 Part II of the exam will review the research method chosen to study the research question and the proposed system of data analysis.
 In the dissertation proposal, the student must identify a specific method for studying the research question and demonstrate competence in that method.
 One or more members of the dissertation committee must have expertise in the method selected.

 The dissertation chair is in charge during the second exam.
 Students should discuss the format of exam with their chair prior to the exam.
 The entire exam should take up to two hours, and both parts of the exam should be given equal weight.
 The student should prepare a brief presentation of the prospectus (15-20 minutes) using PowerPoint or handouts.
-This presentation can be given either at the beginning of the examination or prior to the second part of the exam.

 Upon completion of Part I of the exam and/or at the end of the exam, the student must leave the room while the committee members discuss the student’s work.
 There must be a discussion about both parts of the exam.
 There are three possible outcomes for Part I of the exam: (1) pass, (2) pass with advice, and (3) fail.
 There are four possible outcomes for the second part of the exam (the examination of the prospectus): (1) pass with no revisions, (2) pass with minor revisions, (3) pass with major revisions, and (4) fail.
 If a student receives a result of pass with minor revisions, the student’s supervisor must review the revisions and sign that the revisions are sufficient.
 If a student must make major revisions, all the committee members and the two external reviewers must review the revisions and agree that they are sufficient to pass the examination.
 Students who fail must make the suggested revisions and retake the oral examination.